faiyazabdullah/JailbreakTracer/README.md

-# JailbreakTracer: Detection of Jailbreaking Prompts in Large Language Models Using Explainable AI
+# JailbreakTracer: Explainable AI for Detection of Jailbreaking Prompts in Large Language Models Using Using Generative AI

 ## Dataset
 Download the dataset from [Kaggle]()